GeneralProducts/day-of-code/_posts/2018-09-28-dry-up-our-code.md

 ## Stretch goals

 * If you have time now, or later after the Day of Code, choose your own background for the home page banner and amend the CSS to use it.
-The [Unsplash website](https://unsplash.com/photos/7G7RagQTqi4) is a useful resource.
+There are some in the _images_ folder, and the [Unsplash website](https://unsplash.com/photos/7G7RagQTqi4) is a useful resource.
 Find an image you like and get its link, making sure it's the image file not the website page URL by right-mouse-selecting "Copy Image address", not "Copy link address", and reference it in your CSS:

 {% highlight css %}
   .primary-header {